-- (a) Government means the United States of America and includes the U. S. Department of Energy (DOE), the National Nuclear Security Administration (NNSA), or any duly authorized representative thereof. - (b) Company means Consolidated Nuclear Security, LLC acting under its Prime Contract No. DE-NA0001942 with DOE. - (c) Seller means the person or organization that has entered into this Agreement with the Company. - (d) Agreement means Purchase Order, Subcontract, Price Agreement, AVID Agreement, Basic Ordering Agreement, or Modification thereof. - (e) Article or Clause is the numbered paragraph of General Terms & Conditions. - (f) Procurement Representative means Subcontract Administrator, Buyer, Procurement Specialist, or Contract Specialist acting within the limits of a written authority to enter into, administer, and/or terminate contracts and make related determinations and findings on behalf of the Company. - (g) Subcontract Technical Representative means the duly authorized Company representative who provides technical direction to the Seller in performance of the work under this Agreement. - (h) On-site work means work in furtherance of this Agreement at a DOE-owned or -leased area or Company-owned or -leased area. - (i) The term "FAR" means the Federal Acquisition Regulations including all amendments and changes thereto in effect on the date of issuance of this Agreement. - (j) The term "DEAR" means the DOE Acquisition Regulations, including all amendments and changes thereto in effect on the date of issuance of this Agreement. - (k) The term "U.S.C." means the United States Codes. - (I) The term "Commercial Item/Service" or "Commercial Component" means the same as the definitions for these terms set forth at FAR 2.101.
+- (a) The following terms shall have the meaning: Government means the United States of America and includes the U. S. Department of Energy (DOE), the National Nuclear Security Administration (NNSA), or any duly authorized representative thereof. - (b) Company means Consolidated Nuclear Security, LLC acting under its Prime Contract No. DE-NA0001942 with DOE. - (c) Seller means the person or organization that has entered into this Agreement with the Company. - (d) Agreement means Purchase Order, Subcontract, Price Agreement, AVID Agreement, Basic Ordering Agreement, or Modification thereof. - (e) Subcontract Technical Representative means the duly authorized Company representative who provides technical direction to the Seller in performance of the work under this Agreement. - (f) Procurement Representative means Subcontract Administrator, Buyer, Procurement Specialist, or Contract Specialist acting within the limits of a written authority to enter into, administer, and/or terminate contracts and make related determinations and findings on behalf of the Company. - (g) Subcontract Technical Representative means the duly authorized Company representative who provides technical direction to the Seller in performance of the work under this Agreement. - (h) On-site work means work in furtherance of this Agreement at a DOE-owned or -leased area or Company-owned or -leased area. - (i) The term "FAR" means the Federal Acquisition Regulations including all amendments and changes thereto in effect on the date of issuance of this Agreement. - (j) The term "DEAR" means the DOE Acquisition Regulations, including all amendments and changes thereto in effect on the date of issuance of this Agreement. - (k) The term "U.S.C." means the United States Codes. - (I) The term "Commercial Item/Service" or "Commercial Component" means the same as the definitions for these terms set forth at FAR 2.101.

-2. ACCESS TO Y-12 NATIONAL SECURITY COMPLEX
+2) ACCESS TO Y-12 NATIONAL SECURITY COMPLEX